• Skip to primary navigation

 What to Serve with Flank Steak Salad

 This flank steak salad is an approachable, flavorful weeknight dinner that pairs wonderfully with red wine.
-If you want to make this meal extra filling, check out these great side dishes to make with the salad.
+If you want to make this meal extra filling, check out these great steak side dishes to make with the salad.

 • Elotes Style Corn with Furikake